-- 43. The EDPS considers that the Basic Act should specify the (categories of) personal data in a comprehensive manner, especially if the proposal is likely to entail a serious interference with the rights to data protection and privacy 55.
-In some cases, the specification of the personal data to be processed stems from an explicit legal obligation 56. - 44.
-When a proposal specifies (the categories of) personal data involved, it should be ensured that the specified categories of data are necessary and proportionate to the objective pursued. - 45.
-Where a proposal envisages processing of special categories of personal data or personal data relating to criminal convictions and offences, it should additionally be ensured that the conditions of Article 9-10 GDPR, Article 10-11 EUDPR and/or Article 10 LED are met. - 46.
-Where the proposal specifies the categories of personal data involved, these categories should in principle be described in an exhaustive manner: - Open-ended formulations (e.g., "any other relevant data", "at least", ...) should be avoided; - Only more detailed data fields (sub-categories of data) falling under the already defined categories of data should be added through the adoption of Implementing or Delegated acts (the introduction of entirely new data categories by way of implementing act should be avoided, especially if the processing would constitute a serious interference with the rights and freedoms of individuals).
+- 48. The EDPS considers that the basic act should, as a general rule, specify the (categories of) personal data in a comprehensive manner, especially if the proposal is likely to entail a serious interference with the rights to data protection and privacy.
+In some cases, the specification of the personal data to be processed stems from an explicit legal obligation. - 49.
+When a proposal specifies (the categories of) personal data involved, it should be ensured that the specified categories of data are necessary and proportionate to the objective pursued. - 50.
+Where a proposal envisages processing of special categories of personal data or personal data relating to criminal convictions and offences, it should additionally be ensured that the conditions of Article 9-10 of the GDPR, Article 10-11 of the EUDPR and/or Article 10 of the LED are met. - 51.
+Where the proposal specifies the categories of personal data involved, these categories should in principle be described in an exhaustive manner: - Open-ended formulations (e.g., "any other relevant data", "at least", ...) should be avoided; - Only more detailed data fields (sub-categories of data) falling under the already defined categories of data should be added through the adoption of implementing or delegated acts (the introduction of entirely new data categories by way of implementing act should be avoided, especially if the processing would constitute a serious interference with the rights and freedoms of individuals).